No real chance to see the menu while waiting

 - If space is limited, at least keep a core menu permanently visible (not in a rotating slideshow).

-- People can look at it more than once while they wait.
+The key is that the menu doesn't move or disappear.
+People can look at it more than once while they wait.
+That way, waiting time can double as quiet thinking time.